Sustainable Revitalization and Philmont Farmers Market

 Bringing together local farmers, food purveyors, and crafters located within a 15 mile radius around Philmont for a Sunday 10am-1pm Farmers’ Market experience of the bounty of local farms and food producing talents found in the Hudson Valley.
 Fresh produce, cheeses, eggs, baked goods, flowers, herbs, honey, jams and more!
 Farmers registered with the NYS Department of Agriculture and Markets to accept FMNP Senior Nutrition vouchers, EBT, SNAP, and WIC.

-- Common Hands Farm Project sustainable growing, pesticide free, seasonal vegetables.
+- Common Hands Farm, sustainable growing, seasonal vegetables, fruits.
 Claverack/Hudson.

-- Ten Barn Farm, sustainibly grown produce.
+- Ten Barn Farm, NEW! to the market this year offering sustainibly grown local vegetables.
 Ghent.

-- Philmont Market & Cafe Co-op, bringing breakfast every Sunday, local farm made cheeses, and more.
-Help out and you can earn a $100 owner-menbership for 10 hours of your time volunteering at their stand.
-All profit go towards helping to get the Co-op store open!
+- Philmont Market & Cafe Co-op, bringing breakfast every Sunday, local farm made cheeses, locally made pesto, baked goods, & their signature High Falls Iced Coffee.
+You can earn a $100 Co-op owner-membership for 10 hours of your time volunteering at their booth.
+All profits go towards helping to get the Co-op store open at 116 Main Street, site of the market!

-- Asia Luna, locally made green home bath and beauty products, including delicious artisan soaps, and more.
+- Asia Luna, locally made herbal home and health products, including delicious artisan soaps, natural bug spray, lotions and creams, candles, kid fun bubble wand, and more.
 Philmont.
 Footprint 0.10 miles.

 - Philmont Farmers' Market Cafe, providing bistro tables/umbrellas for market visitors.

-- Local crafters, hand-made wooden bowls from Tom Kenney, Hawk Studio leather work, new crafters added throughout the market season.
+- Local crafters, hand-made wooden bowls from Tom Kenny, Hawk Studio leather work, new crafters added throughout the market season.

 - Farmers accept Dept of Ag and Markets nutritional program vouches, including WIC, and FMNP